MetroNow! – Imagine the convenience of Uber or Lyft but with the affordability of public transit!

 What are the hours for MetroNow!?

-MetroNow! will operate weekend service in observance of the following holidays:
+MetroNow! operates weekend service in observance of the following holidays:

 Yes, because it is a specialized, on-demand service, all MetroNow! riders must pay the additional fare.
 Metro fixed-route passes will not be accepted as MetroNow! fare.